vmware-tanzu-labs/educates-training-platform/docs/installation-guides/installation-instructions.md

 For all other cases you should override ``clusterSecurity.policyEngine`` and set it to ``kyverno``.

-If you leave ``clusterSecurity.policyEngine`` set as ``none``, then no security policy enforcement will be done, in which case workshop users would not be restricted from running containers with elevated privileges.
+You can if necessary set ``clusterSecurity.policyEngine`` to ``none``, but no security policy enforcement will be done, in which case workshop users would not be restricted from running containers with elevated privileges.
 Using ``none`` is okay for testing on your own local system, but should never be done where untrusted users would be doing workshops.
 If you do use ``none`` and develop your own workshops, you may also find those workshops will then not work on an Educates instance which does security policy enforcement.
 It is thus recommended to always at least set this to ``kyverno`` if not restricted otherwise by how the Kubernetes cluster is configured.

 Note that the same setting used here for ``clusterSecurity.policyEngine`` will also need to be used later when installing the Educates training platform package.